-Light Therapy Fuels Your Muscle Tissue
+Light Therapy Fuels Your Muscle Tissues

-But despite the sun’s longtime reputation as a natural healer, it’s taken us thousands of years to figure out how the sun promotes healing responses in the body - particularly in the muscles.
+But despite the sun’s longtime reputation as a natural healer, it’s taken us thousands of years to figure out how the sun promotes healing responses in the body, particularly in the muscles.
 As noted in a previous article, it all starts deep in the cells where tiny structures called mitochondria take in nutrients, process them, and convert them to an energy source that the cells can use to function and repair themselves.
-Different types of cells have different energy requirements, and that means they contain different numbers of mitochondria.
+Different types of cells have different energy requirements, so they contain different numbers of mitochondria.

-Red and Near Infrared Light Prevent Muscle Fatigue
+Red and NIR Light Prevent Muscle Fatigue

-At the most basic level, red and NIR light therapy improve the mitochondria respiration cycle and help mitochondria produce energy more efficiently—and that means muscles are less likely to suffer from fatigue.
-Red and NIR light also help promote the production of antioxidants which play a central role in reducing oxidative stress associated with muscle fatigue.
-And they also increase the production of heat proteins—special proteins that help protect cells from stress and early cell death (apoptosis).4,5 Plus, light therapy helps reduce inflammation that can lead to cell damage.6,7,8]
+At the most basic level, red and NIR light therapy improve the cellular respiration cycle, helping the mitochondria in cells produce energy more efficiently—and that means muscles are less likely to suffer from fatigue.
+Red and NIR light also help promote the production of antioxidants, which play a central role in reducing oxidative stress associated with muscle fatigue.
+And they also increase the production of heat proteins—special proteins that help protect cells from stress and early cell death (called apoptosis).[4,5] Plus, light therapy helps reduce inflammation that can lead to cell damage.[6,7,8]

 Light Therapy Enhances Muscle Growth